What is skin cancer?

 Wear protective clothing, such as long-sleeved shirts and long pants made of tightly woven fabric.
 If the clothes fit loosely, you will feel cooler.
 Special sun-protective clothes are available from several companies.

-Remember that you are often exposed to the sun while driving, especially your hands and arms.
-In addition, clouds and water don’t protect you.
+Remember that you are exposed to the sun while driving, especially your hands and arms.
+Clouds and water don’t protect you.
 UV rays can reach swimmers at least 1 foot below the surface of the water, and 60% to 80% of the sun’s rays go through clouds.
-The sun’s rays can also reflect off water, snow, white sand, and concrete.
+The sun’s rays also can reflect off water, snow, white sand, and concrete.

 The American Academy of Family Physicians (AAFP) advises talking to children, teens, and young adults, who are 10 to 24 years of age, about the dangers of too much sun exposure.
-You should teach them how to protect themselves and reduce their risk of skin cancer.
+Teach them how to protect themselves and reduce their risk of skin cancer.

 Skin cancer treatment